-Efficient carbon-carbon bond formation is of great importance in modern organic synthetic chemistry.
-The pinacol coupling discovered over a century ago is still one of the efficient coupling reactions to build C-C bond in one step.
-However, traditional pinacol coupling often requires over stoichiometric amount of active metals as reductants, causing long-lasting metal waste issues and sustainability concerns.
+Efficient carbon–carbon bond formation is of great importance in modern organic synthetic chemistry.
+The pinacol coupling discovered over a century ago is still one of the most efficient coupling reactions to build the C–C bond in one step.
+However, traditional pinacol coupling often requires over-stoichiometric amounts of active metals as reductants, causing long-lasting metal waste issues and sustainability concerns.
 A great scientific challenge is to design a metal-free approach to the pinacol coupling reaction.
-Herein, we describe a light-driven pinacol coupling protocol without use of any metals, instead with N2H4, for the first time, used as a clean non-metallic hydrogen-atom-transfer (HAT) reductant.
-In this transformation, only traceless non-toxic N2 and H2 gases were produced as by-products with relative broad aromatic ketones scope and good functional group tolerance.
+Herein, we describe a light-driven pinacol coupling protocol without use of any metals, but with N2H4, used as a clean non-metallic hydrogen-atom-transfer (HAT) reductant.
+In this transformation, only traceless non-toxic N2 and H2 gases were produced as by-products with a relatively broad aromatic ketone scope and good functional group tolerance.
 A combined experimental and computational investigation of the mechanism suggests that this novel pinacol coupling reaction proceeds via a HAT process between photo-excited ketone and N2H4, instead of the common single-electron-transfer (SET) process for metal reductants.